hakongrydeland/MaturationalWaves_CerebralCortex2018/README.md

 ### What's in this repo

-The main analysis file is [`spline.deriv.R`](spline.deriv.R).
+The main analysis file is [`spline.derivative.R`](spline.derivative.R).
 It is provided in this GitHub repository if you'd like to see the exact `R` code that was run, or to conduct similar analyses on your own data.

 #### Data

 We are not able to share data from this study as participants did not provide informed consent to make data - including derived data - publicly available.

-To help you read the code: the `spline.deriv.R` file expects a matlab `.mat` file that contains the T1/T2 ratio for each of your participants across a parcellation of the brain.
+To help you read the code: the `spline.derivative.R` file expects a matlab `.mat` file that contains the T1/T2 ratio for each of your participants across a parcellation of the brain (note that this file can contain any type of brain imaging data from any parcellation).
 In this paper we used the [Glasser parcellation](https://doi.org/10.1038/nature18933).

-The `myelin_fraction70.mat` file used for this study also contains a few demographic variables such as `age`, `sex`, `IQ`, `motion` etc.
+The `myelin_fraction70.mat` file used for this study also contains a few demographic variables such as `age`, `sex`, `IQ`, `motion` etc. If you would like to explore relationships with cortical thickness, a `corrthickness.mat` file is expected.

-(Note that this file can contain any type of brain imaging data from any parcellation.)

 Data was processed using custom matlab scripts.
 These scripts are available on request from Håkon Grydeland: [hakon.grydeland@psykologi.uio.no](mailto:hakon.grydeland@psykologi.uio.no).